Warmup

 <link>,<script>,<img>and<link rel="preload">references. - Splits them into priority groups: CSS and fonts first, then scripts, then images.

-- Fires each batch concurrently (up to 6 in flight, matching Chrome's per-host H1 connection limit), with realistic 50-300ms gaps between batches.
+- Fires each batch concurrently (up to 6 in flight, matching Chrome's per-host H1 connection limit) with 50-300ms gaps between batches.

 - Picks up Set-Cookie headers along the way.